fffonion/lua-resty-openssl/README.md

 **syntax**: *ok, err = pk:verify(signature, digest)*

+**syntax**: *ok, err = pk:verify(signature, message, md_alg?, padding?, opts?)*

 Verify a signture (which can be the string returned by [pkey:sign](#pkey-sign)).
 The second argument must be a [resty.openssl.digest](#restyopenssldigest) instance that uses the same digest algorithm as used in `sign` or a string. `ok` returns `true` if verficiation is successful and `false` otherwise.
 Note when verfication failed `err` will not be set.

+When passing [digest](#restyopenssldigest) instances as second parameter, it should not have been called [final()](#digestfinal), user should only use [update()](#digestupdate).
+This mode only supports RSA and EC keys.

+When passing a string as second parameter, `md_alg` parameter will specify the name to use when verifying.
+When `md_alg` is undefined, for RSA and EC keys, this function does SHA256 by default.
+For Ed25519 or Ed448 keys, this function does a PureEdDSA verification, no message digest should be specified and will not be used.

+`opts` is a table that accepts additional parameters.

+For RSA key, it's also possible to specify `padding` scheme.
+The choice of values are same as those in [pkey:encrypt](#pkeyencrypt).
+When `padding` is `RSA_PKCS1_PSS_PADDING`, it's possible to specify PSS salt length by setting `opts.pss_saltlen`.

 For EC key, this function does a ECDSA verification.

-For RSA and EC keys, passing a string as `digest` parameter uses the SHA256 as digest method by default.
-For Ed25519 or Ed448 keys, this function does a PureEdDSA verification and requires both `signature` and `digest` to be string.
-No message digest is used for Ed keys.

 ```lua
 -- RSA and EC keys